 To be 100% safe, it is also good to use Iodine Tablets and to boil the water for a few minutes to be certain that all the bacteria, such as Giardia, has been killed.

 3) Avoiding illness: It’s more than what you drink

 Only having pure drinking water in India is one of the most important things you can do for your health while there.
 Although, it’s not the complete picture.
 As foreigners our immunity is usually not used to the climate and different types of bacteria found in India.
 Knowing what to eat, what not to eat, how to deal with pollution and general preventative health measures will help make your trip more enjoyable and ultimately, more safe.
-I have written a free step-by-step guide to everything you need to know about India travel which you can download HERE.
+My wife and I have created an online video course called Travel India Safely which teaches you everything you need to know about safe India travel in one hour.

 4) Water scarcity in India is a growing problem